mjansson/rpmalloc/README.md

 Detailed statistics are available if __ENABLE_STATISTICS__ is defined to 1, either on compile command line or by setting the value in `rpmalloc.c`.
 This will cause a slight overhead in runtime to collect statistics for each memory operation, and will also add 4 bytes overhead per allocation to track sizes.

 Integer safety checks on all calls are enabled if __ENABLE_VALIDATE_ARGS__ is defined to 1, either on compile command line or by setting the value in `rpmalloc.c`.
 If enabled, size arguments to the global entry points are verified not to cause integer overflows in calculations.

+Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1, either on compile command line or by setting the value in `rpmalloc.c`.

 # Quick overview
 The allocator is similar in spirit to tcmalloc from the [Google Performance Toolkit](https://github.com/gperftools/gperftools).
 It uses separate heaps for each thread and partitions memory blocks according to a preconfigured set of size classes, up to 2MiB.
 Larger blocks are mapped and unmapped directly.
 Allocations for different size classes will be served from different set of memory pages, each "span" of pages is dedicated to one size class.
 Spans of pages can flow between threads when the thread cache overflows and are released to a global cache, or when the thread ends.